uclaconditional/workshops/README.md

 UCLA Arts Software Studio Workshops
 ==========

-Archive of workshop code, more data included for each workshop.
+Archive of workshop code, more data included with each workshop.